Cadene/skip-thoughts.torch/README.md

 -- with MaskZero the final output will be 0 GRU_bw:forward(reverse_input) = {features(world), features(world,hello), 0}

--- with MaskZeroCopy the final output will be features(hello) GRU_bw:forward(reverse_input) = {features(world), features(word,hello), features(word,hello)}
+-- with MaskZeroCopy the final output will be features(word,hello) GRU_bw:forward(reverse_input) = {features(world), features(word,hello), features(word,hello)}
 ```